wxsd-sales/proximity-dial-macro/README.md

 # Proximity Dial Macro

-This is an example Webex Device macro which automatically dials a destination if a user stands in front of the device for a period of time.
+This is an example Webex Device macro which automatically dials a destination if a person stands in front of the device for a period of time.

+The macro comes in two variations for displaying the countdown timer when the person is detected.

 ### UI Extension Based Countdown:
 <img width="960" alt="Proximity Dial UI Extension" src="https://github.com/wxsd-sales/proximity-dial-macro/assets/21026209/47476c62-bbaf-4d10-9b0b-3c74bd3cb030">